TheresaLui/SelfHelpContent_v2/articles/microsoft.hybridcompute/hybridcompute-other.md

 ## **Recommended Steps**

-Please add '--verbose' to the onboarding command being executed and then collect the log files under '%programdata%\AzureConnectedMachineAgent\Log'.
+Please add '--verbose' to the onboarding command being executed and then collect the log files under '%programdata%\AzureConnectedMachineAgent\Log' for Windows or '/var/opt/azcmagent/log' for Linux.

 ### **Prerequsites for Azure Arc for Servers**